 For a network of home educators in France, see the website for Les Enfants d’Abord

 Homeschooling is officially illegal in Germany, with everyone including foreigners supposed to send their children to school.
-However there are some German home educators: see Homeschoolng in Germany for a brief summary.
+However there are some German home educators: see Homeschooling in Germany for a brief summary.

 Home education is not officially legal in Hong Kong, although as with other countries it seems to be acceptable for ex-pats to educate their children at home.
-See this site for a group of homeschoolers in Hong Kong who meet regularly.
+See this site for more information: Homeschooling in Hong Kong.

 Home education is legal in Israel.
 Although permission should officially be asked, many families educate at home without, and have no problems.
 See the Israel Home Education Association site for more details, and information about group meetings.